Brix101/psgc-api/README.md

 # PSGC TOOL / PSGC API

 PSGC (Philippine Standard Geographic Code) Tool is a Go application for managing geographic data in the Philippines.
-This command-line tool provides functionality for running a RESTful API and generating JSON files from CSV input.
+This command-line tool provides functionality for running a RESTful API and generating data from CSV input.
 All the data used in this app is sourced from
 **[ Philippine Statistics Authority](https://psada.psa.gov.ph/psgc).**

 > **Desctiption:** I created this tool as a side project to address the need for efficient data management.
 Many existing APIs were slow and lacked pagination features, so this tool was developed to provide a **faster and more robust solution** for data management.